East Africa Biology

-Advanced study of behavior and ecology within two tropical habitats: Coral reefs and Savannah.
+Advanced study of behavior and ecology within two tropical habitats: Coral reefs and grassland savannah.
 Lectures and discussions will focus on the underlying ecological processes that generate community level pattern in these habitats.
-Field observations will explore the behavioral mechanisms that contribute to co-existence and stability within two very different habitats.
+Field observations will explore the behavioral mechanisms that contribute to coexistence and stability within two very different habitats.
 Students are expected to develop and implement relevant independent study projects.

 Irrespective of their major course of study, students may also relate their education abroad to various on-campus activities including regularly offered courses, self-directed independent study or practicum, and cultural celebrations such as the International Fair.
 Relevant courses include various International Affairs and Sociology/Anthropology offerings (e.g., IA 230 African Politics; SOAN 275, Africa in Social and Cultural Perspective; SOAN 352 Women in Developing Countries; SOAN 355 African Migration and Diaspora) as well as courses in Music, Art, etc.

 Housing: Accommodations vary throughout the program depending on location.
 Students have the opportunity to stay with local families in the West Usambara Mountains at Mambo View, with Maasai families in traditional bombas, and with families in Olasiti at the end of the program.
 Students spend a significant portion of the program camping in tents in the Amami Forest and in various national parks during safari.
 The group also occasionally stays in lodges and small hotels.

 Total Fee (includes Tuition & Program Fee): $32,334